burzpaul/JuniorMind/README.md

 # JuniorMind

-## Repo used when at the Trading at https://juniormind.com/
+## Repo used as a trainee at https://juniormind.com/